ministryofjustice/laa-submit-crime-forms/gems/laa_multi_step_forms/docs/Steps.md

 ## 2. Controllers

 By default both edit and show step controllers should inherit from `Steps::BaseStepController`.
-This provides a number of reusable feature the main one being:
+This provides a number of reusable features, the main one being:

 ### Navigation stack

-By default the navigation stack will automatically be update to include the current path whenever a step controller is accessed.
+By default the navigation stack will automatically be updated to include the current path whenever a step controller is accessed.

 The main purpose of this is to track which path the user took through the pages